Eternal579/Eternal579/README.md

-- 👋 Hi, I’m @Eternal579
+- 👋 Hi, I’m Rixin Liu
 - 👀 I’m interested in Artificial Intelligence.
-- 🌱 I am now a freshman majoring in computer Science and Technology in South China University of Technology.
+- 🌱 I am now a sophomore majoring in computer Science and Technology in South China University of Technology.
 - 💞️ I hope I can have friends to teach me and help me improve myself
 - 📫 I would appreciate it if you would help me,please contact me at 956573218@qq.com.